 Loving the Cavalier Sportshatch

 Like the saloon, What Car? was impressed by the Sportshatch.
 In a group test pitching the Sportshatch in 1.6GL form against the Alfasud Sprint, Ford Capri and Renault Fuego, there were plenty of nice things said about Vauxhall’s seemingly less-than-soulful Cavalier.
 ‘Although its rear tends to go out if treated roughly on corners, there is not the same degree of sliding in wet weather as there is with the Capri.
 The steering is quite light, which means that any breakaway is easier to control, and during most driving, the Sportshatch is predictable and controllable’.

 In summary, it said: ‘Coming past the post ahead of the Capri, the Cavalier looks good and has price on its side.
 However, it really does need a newer engine, and it you want an all-rounder, you really should go for the 2.0-litre model.’

-The Sportshatch was a good-looking and adaptable coupe, which also proved the basis for a couple of very different themes.
-The first was the very coupé-based convertible, known as the Centaur (below).
+There were a couple more expansions of the theme.
+The first was the Coupé-based convertible, known as the Centaur (below), and based on Vauxhall’s own plans for an open-topped Cavalier it never made.
 That car was developed by Magraw Engineering and built by Crayford Engineering.
 Rather like the Crayford Cortina, which was sold at the same time, the Centaur was sold through a number of Vauxhall dealers.
 It was well-engineered, but with a strengthened floorpan and Triumph Stag-like T-bar roof arrangement, it came at a cost.
 In mid-1980, a new Centaur would cost you £8502 – compared with £5230 for a standard 2000GLS Sportshatch.
 But then, what rivals did it have?

 Silver Aero attracts the crowds